Al-Mansori/ToDoList/README.md

 - Delete tasks from lists.
 - Create custom lists.

+## Technologies Used

+- Express.js: Web application framework for building APIs.
+- EJS: Templating engine for rendering views.
+- MongoDB: NoSQL database for storing article data.
+- Mongoose: MongoDB ODM for modeling and interacting with the database.

 ---

 Feel free to customize and extend this README file according to your needs.
 Enjoy using the ToDoList web application!